-Rose City High (Continuation School) is Listed among the top public schools in California for:
+Rose City High (Continuation School) places among the top 20% of public schools in California for:

 - Category Attribute

-- Rose City High (Continuation School)'s student population of 265 students has grown by 18% over five school years.
+- Rose City High (Continuation School)'s student population of 166 students has declined by 28% over five school years.

 |School Type||Alternative school|